thingsboard/thingsboard.github.io/docs/paas/user-guide/notifications.md

 notification-center-templates:
     0:
         image: /images/user-guide/notifications/notification-center-templates-1-pe.png
-        title: 'Use "User filter" to define notification recipients.'
+        title: 'The "Templates" tab displays the list of notification templates.
+You may create, copy and delete notification templates here.'

 notification-center-add-templates:
     0:
         image: /images/user-guide/notifications/notification-center-add-templates-1-pe.png
-        title: 'Click the "Add template" button.
-Then enter notification template name and type.
+        title: 'Click the "Add template" button in the upper right corner of the "Templates" tab.
+In the new window, enter the notification template name.
+Select a template type from the drop-down list.
 Select one or more delivery methods.
 In this example, let’s consider the Web delivery method.
 Click "Next";'
     1:
         image: /images/user-guide/notifications/notification-center-add-templates-2-pe.png
-        title: 'Enter the subject of the message and the text of the message;'
+        title: 'Enter the subject of the message and the text of the message.
+Optionally, you can display the icon in the notification and set its color.
+Also, you can use the action button in the notification.
+Then, click "Add".'
     2:
         image: /images/user-guide/notifications/notification-center-add-templates-3-pe.png
-        title: 'You can use the "Action button" in the notification.
-Enter the button text, select the action type ("Open dashboard" or "Open URL link") and specify the URL link or dashboard that should open when the button is clicked.
-You can also display the icon in the notification and set its color.
-Click "Next";'
-    3:
-        image: /images/user-guide/notifications/notification-center-add-templates-4-pe.png
         title: 'The new template is added.'

+notification-center-rules:
+    0:
+        image: /images/user-guide/notifications/notification-center-rules-1-pe.png
+        title: 'The "Rules" tab displays the list of notifications rules.
+You may create, copy and delete notification rules here.'

 notification-center-add-rule-alarm:
     0: